jjmedinaariza/modelling_book/docs/08-regression_new.md

 ##Introduction: models in scientific research

 In science one of our main concerns is to develop models of the world, models that help us to understand the world a bit better or to predict how things will develop better.
-You can read more about modeling in scientfic research [here](https://www.visionlearning.com/en/library/Process-of-Science/49/Modeling-in-Scientific-Research/153).
+You can read more about modelling in scientific research [here](https://www.visionlearning.com/en/library/Process-of-Science/49/Modeling-in-Scientific-Research/153).
 Statistics provides a set of tools that help researchers build and test scientific models.

 Our models can be simple.
 We can think that unemployment is a factor that may help us to understand why cities differ in their level of violent crime.
 We could express such a model like this: